fidian/ansi/README.md

 Installation
 ------------

 Download `ansi` and put it somewhere in your path.
-Make sure that bash is installed on your system.
+Make sure that it is executable (`chmod a+x ansi` works well).
+Bash will need to be present, but it is often installed by default.
 No external commands are used; this only uses bash's built-in features.

 Not all features will work with all terminals.
 Your terminal determines if particular codes work.